-Black stroke survivors face greater risk from high blood pressureAugust 16th, 2012 in Cardiology /
+Black stroke survivors face greater risk from high blood pressureAugust 16, 2012 in Medicine & Health / Cardiology

 Black people who survived strokes caused by bleeding in the brain were more likely than whites to have high blood pressure a year later increasing their risk of another stroke, according to a study in the American Heart Association journal Stroke.